namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 I consider my "primary" languages to be Python and C/C++.
 I use both of these languages at work and in my personal projects.
 The other languages I know, I consider to be "tertiary" languages.
-These are languages I've done a few projects or work with in the past but I don't regularly use them.
+These are languages I've done a few projects or work in but I don't regularly use them.
 What I'd like to do is add a "secondary" language to my skillset.
 This would be a language I don't use with extreme regularity or for work (where I don't necessarily have choice), but a language I pay attention to and try to use semi-frequently.
 This language would ideally be useful in areas or aspects that Python and C/C++ don't cover.
-A secondary language also requires an ongoing maintenace commitment which is why it's not a trivial decision or one I can simply add languages to easily.
+A secondary language would require an ongoing maintenace commitment which is why it's not a trivial decision or one I can simply select easily.

 I actually tried adding Haskell as a secondary language in the past.
 I had heard a lot of good things about Haskell and was interested in trying it out.
 I learned about it through this [book](http://learnyouahaskell.com).
-It introduced a lot of interesting ideas and I decided I would implement this blog using Hakyll.
-However, like most of my side projects I worked on it infrequently.
-Because Haskell is so different from Python and C++ I usually spent my time "working" on my blog as a bit of Haskell review.
+It introduced a lot of interesting ideas and I was initially excited to use it more.
+I decided I would implement this blog using Hakyll.
+However, like most of my side projects, I worked on it infrequently.
+Because Haskell is so different from Python and C++ I usually spent my time "working" on my blog instead on Haskell review.
 Which I then forgot when I came back to it.
 Obviously, I got nothing done and decided to use Pelican instead.
 Haskell was too different from my existing knowledge base and honestly; Pelican was a better fit for this kind of project for me.
 So now, I want to pick a language that's more similar to Python/C++ while still extending my skillset.
 I'd also like to find some clear use cases.
 I want this work to be useful to me, instead of just being a project to maintain my skill in the language.
+Otherwise I might make the same mistake and try to force this new language in areas where I shouldn't.

 Over the past few years I've been exposed to a lot of languages, but there are two stand outs; Rust and Kotlin.
 Both appeal to me for different reasons which I will